tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-synonym-map.md

 ## Response
  For a successful request, "201 Created" if a new synonym map was created, and "204 No Content" if an existing synonym map was updated

  By default the response body will be empty.
-However, if the `Prefer` request header is set to `return=representation`, the response body will contain the JSON for the synonym map that was updated.
-In this case, the success status code will be "200 OK.
+However, if the `Prefer` request header is set to `return=representation`, the response body will contain the JSON for the synonym map that was updated or created.
+In this case, the success status code will be "201 Created" if a new synonym map was created and "200 OK" if an existing synonym map was updated.

 ## See Also
  [Azure Search Service REST](index.md)